biofuels

 The Importance of Minimizing Our Daily Impact

 It’s interesting to note that, despite technological advancements in the sector (including recombinant DNA technology,) biofuels have been in existence for more than a century.
-One of the most vocal proponents of biofuels, in fact, was Rudolf , and his legacy lives on in the modern commercial vehicle industry, which primarily runs on fuels. was a German engineer, and his namesake engine was a product of years of research and failed experimentation.
+One of the most vocal proponents of biofuels, in fact, was Rudolf , and his legacy lives on in the modern commercial vehicle industry, which primarily runs on diesel fuels.
+Diesel was a German engineer, and his namesake engine was a product of years of research and failed experimentation.
 In 1897, Diesel finally perfected an internal combustion engine that was much more efficient than the common steam engine.

 Three years later, Diesel demonstrated his engine’s capabilities to curious onlookers at the World Exhibition in Paris, powering it with peanut oil.
 Unfortunately, it soon became clear that petroleum-based fuels were more cost-effective, and air pollution became the name of the game within the transportation industry for decades.
 With the passage of the Clean Air Act in 1970, the promise of was once again thrust into the national limelight, along with the need to reduce harmful emissions.